-Get crafty and creative by creating your own calming Mandala out of readily available natural materials.
+Get crafty and creative by creating your own calming Mandala out of readily available natural Autumn materials.

 A mandala is an intricate picture made on the ground and traditionally used in Tibetan Buddhist religion as a form of meditation to heal and concentrate the mind.
 The word “mandala” means, “circle”.
 These iconic shapes can be found in modern and ancient cultures across the world and are used to represent wholeness and connection to the natural world.
 They are often symmetrical and are made of coloured sand or natural materials.

-Using fresh, organic growth for your mandala can be a lovely, calming nature activity that can be done inside or out.
-If you don’t have an outdoor space you could draw your mandala using the natural colours of this time of your and copying pictures of spring flowers online.
+Using fallen natural materials for your mandala can be a lovely, calming nature activity that can be done inside or out.
+If you don’t have an outdoor space you could draw your mandala using the natural colours of this time of year and you could copy pictures of autumnal trees and plants online.

 WHAT YOU WILL NEED

-- Any natural materials you can find (twigs, leaves, feathers, abundant flowers, fallen seed pods)
+- Any natural materials you can find (twigs, fallen leaves, feathers, tree seeds, dry seed pods)

 - A clear space on the floor or table